mgiugliano/ESP32-CW-Vail-Client-MicroPython/README.md

 * **Morserino-32:** **Moderate Cost (~$60 - $90 USD + Shipping).**
     * It is sold as a kit (requiring assembly) or fully assembled.
 The cost reflects the custom PCB, display, battery management, and enclosure components.

-#### 2. Advantages of Vail Client
+#### 2. Advantages of this hardware, stand-alone, client
 * **"Always-On" Appliance Philosophy:**
-    * Your project is designed to sit on a desk, connected to WiFi, waiting for traffic 24/7.
+    * This project is designed to sit on a desk, connected to WiFi, waiting for traffic 24/7.
 It behaves like a real radio receiver squelched until someone transmits.
 The Morserino is designed more as a handheld gadget you turn on for a specific practice session.
 * **Native Vail Protocol Support:**
-    * Your client speaks the `binary.vail.woozle.org` protocol natively.
+    * This client speaks the `binary.vail.woozle.org` protocol natively.
 While Morserino supports WiFi (via "QSO Bot" and other modes), connecting it specifically to the Vail server often requires specific firmware forks or bridges.
 * **Simplicity of Code:**
     * The entire logic is contained in rather basic MicroPython script.
 This makes it incredibly easy for a beginner to understand, modify, or "hack" without needing to set up a complex PlatformIO C++ environment.
 * **Use of Real Keys:**